 - Sustaining the achievements

-Although some of the above ideas may sound simple and trivial, it can be actually very hard to persevere without effective tools to help you latch on to a new ‘habit’.
+Although some of the above ideas may sound simple and trivial, it can actually be tough to persevere without effective tools to help you latch on to a new ‘habit.’

 This is where smartphone and wearable apps come in handy and serve as an ally as you embark on this wellness journey via intermittent fasting.